maxlandon/wiregost/README.md

 ## Install

 Assuming two classes of persons:
-- Users of the tool will find either ready-to-run binaries for their platform.
+- Users of the tool can download [ready-to-run binaries](https://github.com/maxlandon/wiregost/releases) for their platform.
 - Developers can [install for development](https://github.com/maxlandon/wiregost/wiki/Development-Setup)

-In any case, it *is stronly advised* to go through the documentation first before running the server and console.

 ## Documentation